Print

 Cost of living in the Channel Islands chart

-Prices may vary depending on product and service provider.
-The list below shows average prices for St Helier, Jersey in February 2023.
+Prices are listed in Jersey Pounds (JEP) and may vary depending on the product and service provider.
+The list below shows average prices for St Helier, Jersey, in February 2026.

 Accommodation (monthly rent)